luanti-org/contentdb/app/flatpages/policy_and_guidance.md

     content, we recommend making a symbolic image with icons, graphics, or text to depict the package.

-2.  **Screenshots must not violate copyright.** You should have the rights to the screenshot.
+2.  **Screenshots must not violate copyright.** This means don't just copy images from Google search, see [the copyright guide](/help/copyright/).

 3.  **Screenshots must depict the actual content of the package in some way, and not be misleading.**